hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 ### `productDescription`
 This parameter is displayed on bottom left of the page when screen size is large.
-Default value is `Mirror Node Explorer`
+Default value is `Hiero Mirror Node Explorer`

 ### `metaDescription`
 This parameter will be inserted as the meta tag `name="description"` in index.html.